Shamit Shome

-Shamit Shome (সমিত সোম; born 5 September 1997) is a professional footballer who plays as a midfielder for Canadian Premier League club Cavalry FC.
-Born in Canada, and a former Canadian international, he plays for the Bangladesh national team.
+Shamit Shome (শমিত সোম, /bn/; born 5 September 1997) is a professional footballer who plays as a midfielder for USL League One club New York Cosmos.
+Born in Canada, and a former Canadian international, he represents the Bangladesh national team.

 Early life

 Shome was born in Edmonton to Bangladeshi parents Manas and Nandita Shome, who hail from Sreemangal, Moulvibazar District, Sylhet.
 Both of whom migrated to Canada in the early 1990s.
 He played youth soccer with Edmonton Southwest United SC from 2003 until 2014.
 While playing for the Impact, Shome studied electrical engineering at Concordia University.

 Shome joined FC Edmonton's academy program in 2015.
 In the fall of that year he enrolled at the University of Alberta and had a standout year with the Alberta Golden Bears scoring six goals in twelve appearances.
 This earned him the CWUAA Rookie of the Year Award.

 Club career

 FC Edmonton

 On February 12, 2016, Shome signed his first professional contract with FC Edmonton.
 He made his debut for the club on April 16 of that year, playing 80 minutes in a 1–0 loss to the Tampa Bay Rowdies.
 Throughout the 2016 season, Shome earned rave reviews from head coach Colin Miller, and was considered one of Canada's most exciting young prospects, getting numerous starts for one of the top clubs in the NASL.